This page provides information on the powers of schools to discipline their students.

 What should be included in a school behaviour policy?

-Under Section 89(1) Education and Inspections Act 2006, Local Authority maintained schools should have a behaviour policy which regulates the conduct of pupils.
+Under Section 89(1) Education and Inspections Act 2006, local authority maintained schools should have a behaviour policy which regulates the conduct of pupils.
 It should set out the measures aimed at promoting good behaviour, self-discipline and respect and measures to prevent bullying and ensure that pupils complete assigned work.

 The head teacher decides on the standard of behaviour and penalties for breach of the behaviour policy.
 The head teacher must take into account the governing body’s statement of behaviour principles on issues relating to:

-• the screening and searching of pupils;
+- the searching and screening of pupils;

-• the power to use reasonable force and other physical contact;
+- the power to use reasonable force and other physical contact;

-• the power to discipline beyond the school gate;
+- the power to discipline beyond the school gate;

-• when to work with external agencies to assess the needs of pupils with continuous disruptive behaviour; and
+- when to work with external agencies to assess the needs of pupils with continuous disruptive behaviour; and

-• pastoral care for staff accused of misconduct.
+- pastoral care for staff accused of misconduct.

 The school behaviour policy must be in writing and made available to staff, parents and pupils at least once a year.
 Furthermore, the policy must be published on the school website in accordance with the School Information (England) Regulations 2008.

-Academy Schools
+Academy schools

-Under Part 3 of the Education (Independent School Standards) (England) Regulations 2014, the proprietor of an Academy school must create and implement a written policy promoting good behaviour among pupils and setting out disciplinary sanctions for breach.
+Under Part 3 of the Education (Independent School Standards) (England) Regulations 2014, the proprietor of an academy school must create and implement a written policy promoting good behaviour among pupils and setting out disciplinary sanctions for breach.

 Academies are not required to publish their behaviour policy on the school website, but it is good practice to do so, and the policy should be made available to parents upon request.